About my region – Greater Hobart

 Commonwealth fisheries active in the Tasmania region include the Commonwealth Trawl Sector (main source of domestic fresh fish for Sydney and Melbourne markets) and the Shark Gillnet, Hook and Trap Sector (supplies Gummy Shark or 'flake' to Melbourne) of the Southern and Eastern Scalefish and Shark Fishery.
 The Bass Strait Central Zone Scallop Fishery and Small Pelagic Fishery (mostly fishmeal for aquaculture and agriculture) also operate in the waters off Tasmania.

 In 2014–15, the most recent year for which regional data are available, the total plantation area in the Greater Hobart region was 4,300 hectares, comprised of 3,100 hectares of hardwood plantations, 800 hectares of softwood plantations and 400 hectares of other plantations.
-The main hardwood species planted are blue gum (Eucalyptus globulus) and shining gum (E.nitens).
+The main hardwood species planted are blue gum (Eucalyptus globulus) and shining gum (Eucalyptus nitens).
 The main softwood species planted is radiata pine (Pinus radiata).

-In 2011, there were 69,000 hectares of native forests in the Greater Hobart region, comprised mainly of Eucalypt medium woodland (48,400 hectares), Eucalypt tall open (8,300 hectares), Eucalypt medium open (5,800 hectares) and Eucalypt tall woodland (3,500 hectares) forest types.
-The majority of native forests were privately owned (47,700 hectares), while 6,100 hectares were in multiple-use public forests available for timber production and 5,100 hectares were in nature conservation reserves.
+In 2016, there were 71,900 hectares of native forests in the Greater Hobart region, comprised mainly of Eucalypt medium woodland forest (52,500 hectares), Eucalypt tall open forest (8,200 hectares), Eucalypt medium open forest (4,500 hectares) and Eucalypt tall woodland forest (3,600 hectares).
+The majority of native forests were privately owned (47,700 hectares), while 4,600 hectares were in multiple-use public forests and 14,600 hectares were in nature conservation reserves.
 Major timber processing industries are located in Boyer and Forcett.

 In 2016–17, the total plantation area in Tasmania was 309,900 hectares, comprised of 233,900 hectares of hardwood plantations and 75,900 hectares of softwood plantations.